This section doesn’t currently include any content. Add content to this section using the sidebar.

 Add your deal, information or promotional text

-Breast cancer is the most common cancer in women in Australia and the second most common cause of cancer-related death.
+Breast cancer is the most common cancer among women in Australia and the second most common cause of cancer-related death.
 However, with early detection and treatment, the survival rate for breast cancer is high.
-That's why it's so important for women to understand the screening process and their risk factors.
+That’s why it’s crucial for women to understand the screening process and their risk factors.

 Screening for Breast Cancer

-Australia has an awesome screening program that mostly targets women between the ages of 50 to 74.
+Australia has an excellent screening program primarily targeting women between the ages of 50 to 74.
 The program offers free mammogram screenings every two years for women without symptoms.
-It is important to note that screening is not for women who have symptoms.
-If there are any symptoms such as changing size or shape of the breast, changing nipple or nipple discharge, lump or new pain that isn't related to the menstrual cycle, it's important to make an appointment with your GP for an examination.
+It’s important to note that screening is not for women who have symptoms.
+If you notice any changes such as alterations in breast size or shape, changes in the nipple, nipple discharge, lumps, or new pain unrelated to your menstrual cycle, it's essential to make an appointment with your GP for an examination.

 Breast Cancer Risk Factors